 Presumably, you are traveling with zero kids—that’s why you’re reading this post.
 And presumably, all other factors being equal, you prefer a hotel less overrun with kids to one absolutely swamped in them.

-Obviously you know you won’t escape kids entirely, this is Disney World after all.
+You know you won’t escape kids entirely, this is Disney World after all.
 But more expensive hotels tend to have fewer kids (more people means more tickets / food which means less money for hotel).

 Also, the hotels with more “grown up” theming are less appealing to kids than the hotels with gigantic plastic figurines from Finding Nemo.